sir3mat/cvcs/README.md

 # Vision-Based pedestrian analysis system

-This repository provide the implementation of our paper "NAME OF PAPER" delivered for the "Computer Vision and Cognitive System" course @[UNIMORE](https://www.unimore.it/)
+This repository provides the implementation of our paper "NAME OF PAPER" delivered for the "Computer Vision and Cognitive System" course @[UNIMORE](https://www.unimore.it/)

 ## Installation